 HUD will not consider information from applicants after the application deadline.
-Before the deadline, HUD may contact the applicant to clarify information submitted.

 HUD will uniformly notify applicants of each curable deficiency.
-A curable deficiency is an error or oversight that, if corrected, would not alter, in a positive or negative fashion, the review and rating of the application.
-See curable deficiency in the definitions section (Section I.A.3.).
+See curable deficiency in the definitions section (Section I.A.3).
 Examples of curable (correctable) deficiencies include inconsistencies in the funding request and failure to submit required certifications.
 These examples are non-exhaustive.